foadmoha/python-zeep/docs/client.rst

 Configuring the client
 ----------------------
-The Client class accepts a settings argument to configuring the client.
+The Client class accepts a settings argument for configuring the client.
 You can initialise the object using the following code: